 FAQ and Tips

-- Can you freeze beetroot?
 Yes, and you definitely should!
 If you are going to have your oven working for an hour, make it worth it by adding more beetroots than the ones you need for this recipe.
 Once your beetroots have been roasted, cut them into smaller pieces and freeze.
-Next time you want to make this recipe or any other, you can simply have it ready to go!
+Next time you want to make this recipe or any other, you can simply have it ready to go

-- Should you use baked fresh beetroot or can you use tinned or precooked beetroot?
 To make the perfect Beet Hummus, always bake fresh beetroots.
 Tinned beetroots, pre-cooked or boiled will make your hummus watery.
 If you are using tinned or boiled beetroots, do not add water to the recipe.

-- Do I need to peel the chickpeas to make hummus?
 No, this step is not necessary.
-We have done this, and you get a silky texture.
+We have done this, and you get a silky and smoother texture.
 Is it worth it?
 Well, it depends on how big of a batch you want to make and how special is the occasion.
 If you need some help to skin your chickpeas fast, check Cook's Illustrated recommendations.

-- Can I make this recipe without tahini?
-Yes, you can simply skip this ingredient or try adding some peanut butter instead.
+Yes, you can simply skip this ingredient or try adding some peanut or cashew butter instead.

 Beetroot Hummus